jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview_backup.md

 ### Health

 People have gotten unhealthier.
-For example, estimated prevalence of obesity which is a risk factor for chronic complications, including cardiovascular disease, and premature death.
+For example, estimated prevalence of obesity, based on general population surveys and statistical modeling.
+Obesity is a risk factor for chronic complications, including cardiovascular disease, and premature death.
 In 1975 11.70% were obese, by 2016 it was 37.30%

 The amount of medical doctors has barely changed in that period.
+Medical Doctors in the United States increased to 2.77 per 1000 people in 2019 from 2.74 per 1000 people in 2018.
+Medical Doctors in the United States averaged 2.55 per 1000 people from 1993 until 2019, reaching an all time high of 2.77 per 1000 people in 2019 and a record low of 2.27 per 1000 people in 1993.

+  1995 - 2.27 doctors per 1000 people.
+  2010 - 2.58 doctors per 1000 people.
+  2020 - 2.77 doctors per 1000 people.

+Nurses in the United States remained unchanged at 11.98 per 1000 people in 2021 from 11.98 per 1000 people in 2019.
+Nurses in the United States averaged 10.97 per 1000 people from 1999 until 2021, reaching an all time high of 11.98 per 1000 people in 2019 and a record low of 10.10 per 1000 people in 2003.

+2000 - 10.37 nurses per 1000 people.
+2012 - 11.08 nurses per 1000 people.
+2020 - 11.97 nurses per 1000 people.

-Staying between 2.2 to 2.7 per 1000 people between 1995 to 2020.
-Meanwhile nurses per 1000 people has gone from 10 in 2000 to 12 in 2020.
-Hospital Beds went down in the United States.
-There were 8.5 per 1000 people in 1968 to 4.5 in 1992 to 3 in 2016.
+Hospital Beds in the United States decreased to 2.77 per 1000 people in 2021 from 2.78 per 1000 people in 2020.
+Hospital Beds in the United States averaged 4.66 per 1000 people from 1960 until 2021, reaching an all time high of 9.18 per 1000 people in 1960 and a record low of 2.77 per 1000 people in 2016. source: OECD

-Roughly the same amount of doctors, more nurses, and less hopsital beds.
+1968 - 8.5 hospital Beds in the United States per 1000 people.
+1992 - 4.5 hospital Beds in the United States per 1000 people.
+2016 - 3.0 hospital Beds in the United States per 1000 people.

+As the data show, in 1880 government health spending was below 1% of GDP in all countries; but this started changing quickly in the first half of the 20th century and by 1970 government spending on healthcare was above 2% of GDP in all these countries.

 USA - 1930 - 0.34% government healthcare expenditure as a share of GDP.
 USA - 1960 - 1.09% government healthcare expenditure as a share of GDP.
 USA - 1990 - 4.54% government healthcare expenditure as a share of GDP.
 USA - 2020 - 15.95% government healthcare expenditure as a share of GDP.

-So, if medical care wasn't getting this money, where was it all going?

 Growth in the number of healthcare administrators has far outpaced growth in the number of physicians.
 Between 1975 and 2010, the number of U.S. physicians grew 150%, roughly proportional to population growth, whereas the number of healthcare administrators increased 3200%.
 Supporters of this exponential growth argue that increased administration is necessary to navigate changes in healthcare delivery, including advances in information technology, new regulatory requirements, and unprecedented levels of scrutiny.
 On the other hand, critics say administrator growth increases physician burnout.
 As administrators impose rules, management procedures, and regulations to streamline clinical processes and achieve the "triple aim" of healthcare, the burden often falls on physicians.

-### Prison
+The Increase in the Number of Doctors VS Administrators.
+Growth of Physicians and Administrators: 1970 - 2009

+Physicians
+1970 - 0%
+1980 - marginal
+1990 - 30%
+2000 - 80%
+2009 - 90%

+Administrators
+1970 - 100%
+1980 - 200%
+1990 - 500%
+2000 - 2000%
+2009 - 3100%

 The year 2023 marks the 50th year since the U.S. prison population began its unprecedented surge.
 In 1972, the imprisonment rate was 93 per 100,000 people.11 The prison expansion that commenced in 1973 reached its peak in 2009, achieving a seven-fold increase over the intervening years.
 Between 1985 and 1995 alone, the total prison population grew an average of eight percent annually.
 And between 1990 and 1995, all states, with the exception of Maine, substantially increased their prison populations, from 13% in South Carolina to as high as 130% in Texas.
 The federal system grew 53% larger during this five-year period alone.

-### Environment

 Global Greenhouse Gas Emissions Data.
 Global carbon emissions from fossil fuels have significantly increased since 1900.
 Since 1970, CO2 emissions have increased by about 90%, with emissions from fossil fuel combustion and industrial processes contributing about 78% of the total greenhouse gas emissions increase from 1970 to 2011.
 Agriculture, deforestation, and other land-use changes have been the second-largest contributors.